patchneranartkomol/InterviewPatterns/README.md

 Using [yapf](https://github.com/google/yapf) for formatting.

-To run the linter over a file or recursively over a folder of choice:
+To run the formatter over a file or recursively over a folder of choice:
 ```
 yapf -i [file.py]
 yapf -ir [folder]